omnibs/Fuck-I-need-a-Credit-Card/README.md

-CreditCard_Number_Generator-PHP
+CreditCard_Number_Generator-JS
 ===============================

-Generates Luhn Check compliant credit card numbers with choices for ending and beginning digits.
+Quickest and dirties solution I've come up with to generate credit card numbers with variable length, prefixes and sufixes.

-Useful for ecommerce software testing when credit card number has begin and/or end with a specific string of digits.